 How the tool works

-The NETpositive Software enables an organisation to deliver stakeholder engagement with a focus on sustainability in their own specific context.
-Their stakeholders (businesses, suppliers, staff, students etc) will have the opportunity to generate their own, bespoke Sustainability Action Plan.
-We work with Providers to ensure content is specific to their particular context.
+The NETpositive Software enables an organisation to deliver stakeholder engagement with a focus on sustainability and social value in their own specific context.
+Their stakeholders (businesses, suppliers, staff, students etc) will have the opportunity to generate their own, bespoke Sustainability/Social Value Action Plan.
+We work with providers to ensure content is specific to their particular context.

-The Provider Organisation is able to interrogate the data that is generated to understand not only how their stakeholders are making progress in relation to sustainability but also to better understand their needs.
+The provider organisation is able to interrogate the data that is generated to understand not only how their stakeholders are making progress in relation to sustainability and social value but also to better understand their needs.

 We work with a Provider to:

 - create content that is entirely fit for their organisation

 - plan a roll-out that engages as many stakeholders as possible